cuernodegazpacho/legotrain/README.md

 of the sub-segments is to allow the train to know where it is inside the segment, giving it enough time to interrogate the next segment about its occupancy status, allowing it to prepare in advance of arriving at the inter-segment transition region.
-Plain segments can be used when no such advanced preparation is necesssary (as, for instance, when the next segment in the track layout is a station segment where a mandatory stop has to take place anyway).
+Plain segments can be used when no such advanced preparation is necessary (as, for instance, when the next segment in the track layout is a station segment where a mandatory stop has to take place anyway).